DeisherJohn/DailyCodingSolutions/docs/_posts/2019-05-10-problem2-solution.md

 - Both answers use a run time complexity of _O(n)_
 - Answer one uses less space than answer two but both require _O(n)_ space, just scaled differently.
+- Answer two is insulated against problems with multiplying by zero unlike answer one where we have to check.

 If there is a reason you might have to constantly get products from the same list of numbers or a list that keeps having numbers added to it the class based approch might have useful features in it.
 Overall if you are just looking for a one off process the first approch is much simpler and requires less memory to get the returned list.